MailTape/MailTape/src/content/episodes/2025-02-22-walter_astral.md

 track7_link: https://mtsounds.web.deuxfleurs.fr/577/track7.mp3
 episode_URL: https://mailta.pe/577/Walter-Astral/
 ---
-This morning let's carry the tapestries of our dreams into the sunlight, reveling in the shining contours of these threads and tangles.
+This morning our dream tapestries cross into the sunlight, leaving us to revel in the shining contours of these threads and tangles.
 In these gentle morning hours, the druids Walter Astral are our guides, weaving this textured trance journey through sound.
-Based in Paris, the group joins us following the release of their odyssey-like album,
+Based in Paris, the group joins us following the release of their odyssey-like album, Éclipse.
+Their releases move swiftly from folk to psychedelic rock to effervescent techno.

 # Guest's selection